 Honestly, you may not need to insure every trip within the continental United States.
 If you’re taking a 2-hour drive to your family beach house, you are probably not worried about trip delays due to weather or losing a bag along the way.
 Some trips just don’t call for travel insurance.

 A travel insurance plan may be beneficial any time you travel more than 100 miles away from home AND have a travel investment you’d like to protect.
+Most domestic travel insurance plans require your destination to be at least 100 miles from your home to qualify for coverage, though some plans extend this requirement to 200 miles.
 Many benefits would be useful even if you aren’t traveling internationally.
-Why 100 miles?
-Some plans only provide coverage for trips that are a specific distance away from your home – this requirement varies by plan, so check out the plan certificate if your destination is fewer than 200 miles away from your residence.
+Check out the plan certificate if your destination is fewer than 200 miles away from your residence.

 Trip Cancellation and Trip Interruption

-The benefits of trip cancellation and trip interruption coverage should not be ignored.
+The benefits of trip cancellation and trip interruption overage should not be ignored.
 The covered reasons for canceling a trip can range from severe weather that renders your accommodations uninhabitable, to unforeseen illness or injury of a traveler or non-traveling family member.
 These same circumstances may cause you to need to end your trip early and return home.
 Trip interruption coverage can make that process less stressful.
 Even if you’re only flying to another part of the country, these mishaps can affect your trip.
-Travel insurance can reimburse your pre-paid, non-refundable trip cost if you have to cancel or interrupt your trip due to unforeseen reasons covered within the plan.
+Domestic travel insurance can reimburse your pre-paid, nonrefundable trip cost if you have to cancel or interrupt your trip due to unforeseen reasons covered within the plan.

 Cancel for Any Reason Gives You the Most Flexibility

 Think you may need to cancel for a reason not covered in your plan?
 You should consider a plan that allows you to add optional Cancel for Any Reason coverage.
-This benefit gives you the flexibility to cancel for for any reason at all up to 48 hours before the trip.
-This benefit reimburses up to 75% of your pre-paid, non-refundable trip cost, is time-sensitive and, depending on the plan, the benefit must be purchased within 10-21 days after your first trip payment.
-This type of coverage is something that must be considered nearly immediately upon booking any part of a trip.
-All pre-paid, non-refundable trip costs must be insured to be eligible for this benefit.
+This benefit gives you the flexibility to cancel for any reason at all up to 48 hours before the trip.
+Cancel for Any Reason coverage reimburses up to 75% of your pre-paid, nonrefundable trip cost, is time-sensitive and, depending on the plan, the benefit must be bought within 14–21 days after your first trip payment.
+All prepaid, nonrefundable trip costs must be insured to be eligible for this benefit.

 Baggage Coverage